 07/10 - Four Newcastle men are in court charged with assaulting police officers on the day of the Wear-Tyne derby.
 The prosecutor accuses them of acting like "wild animals".
 They plead not guilty and the case proceeds.

-The game is played at Meadow Lane (home of Notts County) due to the fire which caused major damage to the City Ground.
+08/10 - D1: Nottm.
+Forest 2 Newcastle 4 - The game is played at Meadow Lane (home of Notts County) due to the fire which caused major damage to the City Ground.
 Both Forest's senior keepers are injured so they have taken Oxford reserve Brian Sherrat on loan and he is at fault for United's first three goals.
-Youngsters Dyson and Foggon star, but Allen suffers what looks a bad ligament injury.
+Youngsters Dyson and Foggon star, but Allen suffers what looks to be a bad ligament injury.

 10/10 - Gordon Marshall moves to Forest in an £18,000 deal.
 He signed from Hearts in June 1963 and has made 187 appearances.
 However, lam McFaul has been preferred this season and Marshall had made it clear that he was not happy with reserve team football.